CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 ### Threaded case scenario integration
-    The program utilizes a threaded case study, *Cynuria: Navigating Stakeholder and Decision-Making Challenges*, to provide a realistic, evolving scenario for applied learning across the modules.
-The case study is integrated into the curriculum to align with learning objectives and reinforce key principles.
+    The program utilizes a threaded case scenario, *Cynuria: Navigating Stakeholder and Decision-Making Challenges*, to provide a realistic, evolving scenario for applied learning across the modules.
+The threaded case scenario is integrated into the curriculum to align with learning objectives and reinforce key principles.

 ### Capstone
     This group capstone project simulates the end-to-end lifecycle of a modern digital service acquisition, reinforcing core DITAP objectives.
 It involves four phases: Discovery Sprint, Case Study Development, Evaluation & Feedback, and Final Presentations.
 Participants identify their own real-world digital service procurement challenge and apply Agile and Human-Centered Design principles.